niksilver/board-game-framework/docs/concepts.md

 the same Num: a Welcome envelope and its corresponding Joiner envelopes will all have the same Num, and a Receipt envelope and its corresponding Peer envelopes will all have the same Num.

+The Num only resets for a game after all clients have left.
+That means if several clients join a game, then all leave, then one of them joins again, its Welcome message will almost certainly be lower than the last Num it received before it left.

 ## Limits